ifti891/100-days-of-code/log.md

 Though syntax are bit a challenge, but i know thats only for the earlier days.

 #HappyNewYear to everyone who want's to change there career and wants to move to programming and webdeveloping and doing this challenge #100DaysOfCode

+## Day 10: January 1, 2022 (Happy New Year)

+**Today's Progress:**

+1. Today started with Responsive Web Design Principles, as it was a small chapter related to other CSS properties, doen't took much time to complete.

+2. Started with CSS Flexbox, completed 25%.

+**Thought's**

+I moving fast i mean i am learning something and learning fast.
+Although i belive when i will reach at the project stage i will have to revise from the start becasue the Syntax are hard to remember.
+They re way too many to remember.

+Along with it i am still going through Python, hopefully i will be able to finish the course.

+With all this i am also going through some of the PhD stuff i have applied to, i have to send a writup to be considered for the next round of interview.
+Many i hat this much of shit.